 The Steeler Raffle contributes a significant portion to the annual operating budget, benefiting all Butler Catholic students.
 The raffle prize (season tickets) and printing costs are donated, making every ticket sold pure profit for the school

 - Each family must sell 20 Steelers raffle tickets for a BCS profit of $200.
-Sold raffle tickets and payment for any unsold tickets are due Tuesday September 4, 2018.

 - Participation in fundraising is not required for Preschool families.